Eating Disorder & Nutritional Counselor

 Eating disorders affect a large share of the population—an estimated 20 million women and 10 million men in America, according to surveys from the National Eating Disorders Association.
 Eating disorders are caused by a range of biological, psychological, social, and cultural factors, so it sometimes takes someone specifically skilled in the treatment of eating disorders, or possibly even a team of people, to treat them.
 Eating disorders can have significant long-term health consequences, so adequate nutrition is one of the keys to recovery for most people.

-Nutritional therapy is often offered by registered dietitians or nutritionists.
-Registered dieticians gain their accreditation through bachelor’s and master’s degrees and national medical accreditation.
-Nutrition counseling is an ongoing process in which a registered dietitian works with an individual to help them develop or regain a healthy and symptom-free relationship with food.
-Much as a mental health counselor addresses the specific needs that a client presents, an eating disorder, and nutritional counselor does the same, except usually within the individual’s relationship to food, body image, eating and exercise habits, and whatever else is out of balance.
+Nutrition counseling is an ongoing process in which professionals trained in eating disorders and nutrition work with individuals to help them develop or regain a healthy and symptom-free relationship with food.
+Much as a mental health counselor addresses the specific needs that a client presents, an eating disorder and nutritional counselor does the same, except usually within the individual’s relationship to food, body image, eating and exercise habits, and whatever else is out of balance.

 Read on for more information about career outlook, salary potential, and how to become an eating disorder and nutritional counselor.

 How to Become an Eating Disorder and Nutritional Counselor